 While we’re focusing on single family homes, with some minor adjustments, this plan could work for many other types of rental property.

 The key is to have a model that works, and to use that model to guide your plan.
 A great plan allows you to get to your goal with minimal mistakes.

 Here are 10 things to evaluate before you buy your first income property:

 Question: What type of property do you want to get started?

 While there are tons of property types; we are going to focus on single family.
-Even within this niche you can get started with a personal property meaning you live in it first and rent it out when you move OR you can buy a rental property.
+Even within this niche you can get started with a personal property meaning you live in it first and rent it out when you move OR you can buy a rental property, take an example of buying a rental property investment in London.
 This means that it is a rental property from day one.

 In this day and age, its also easier than ever to invest in other types of real estate asset classes as a passive investor via real estate crowdfunding.

 While investing in commercial real estate via REITs (Real estate investment trusts) has always been an option available to investors, online platforms like Fundrise have cut out unnecessary middlemen and drastically reduced fees (by as much as 90%), resulting in higher returns for small time investors.

 With as little as $1,000, you can invest in commercial real estate projects via Fundrise.
 If you’re interested, you can find out more here.